 Nachman Krochmal's Short History and Description of Brody Now

 are photos of pre-war Brody.
-Though
+Though some of

-also closely resemble what Brody looks like today.
+closely resemble what Brody looks like today.

-Wisniewski's historic postcard views of what Brody used to look
+Wisniewski's historic postcard views of what Brody used to

 Arcek's Rudolfa Gymnasium